 This type of scarring appears as a indent or recess into the skin, appearing like a pit on the skin.
 The reason for this is because structures that would otherwise support the skin such as fat or muscle are missing in that particular area.
 Atrophic scarring is usually associated with acne, surgery and certain animal bites.

 Technically known as striae are another form of scarring.
 Rapid stretching of the skin is the cause for striae which can occur for various reasons such as pregnancy, significant weight gain or even puberty.
-While they do tend to fade in appearance after several years if proper care is taken of the skin however they can still remain even at a very shallow level.
+While they do tend to fade in appearance after several years if proper care is taken, they can still remain even at a very shallow level.

 Correction and Management of Scarring

 CO2 Skin Resurfacing is effective in improvement of scars, uneven skin tone and reduction of large pores.
 It works by creates thousands of microscopic ablative thermal channels (perforations) in the skin’s surface that stimulate the body’s natural healing process.

 LED Light Therapy is a treatment that utilises light emitting diodes in order to boost the body’s natural cellular recovery through the process of improving the healing time, relieving pain and assisting skin rejuvenation.